Written by 8:05 am DNS

 The first contains all the original DNS records, and the second gets them from the Primary DNS zone.
 The process is called DNS zone transfer.
 The Primary DNS server could push it, or the secondary can get the changes when its cache expires.

 Don’t directly associate a DNS zone with a specific domain.
-A DNS zone may contain single or multiple host names for the same domain; the important thing is that it is used for controlling a fraction of the namespace.
+A Domain Name System zone may contain single or multiple host names for the same domain; the important thing is that it is used for controlling a fraction of the namespace.
 DNS zones can be on the same servers too.

 We also recommend that you readWhat is Authoritative DNS server?